 As a public charter school, and consequently a school of choice, stakeholder feedback is central to every element of our program.
 More than that, we understand that our school will only be able to achieve our mission if we are constantly reflecting on how we are meeting the needs of each and every student.
 Because our school is part of an integrated network of seven schools in the Bay Area, with an aligned model reflected in each of our charter petitions, and supported by a network home office team, we work together across LEAs to develop goals and actions that surface learning from multiple perspectives.
 We are also very intentional about engaging with our unique local communities and deeply value the feedback and input we receive directly from our families, students and faculty.
-This input was considered when determining the allocation of resources towards specific actions and how we may modify our actions for SY 22-23 to meet the needs of our students and families.
+This input was considered when determining the allocation of resources towards specific actions and how we may modify our actions for SY 23-24 to meet the needs of our students and families.

-This year, we continued to refine our LCAP development process so that we could best incorporate the diversity of feedback from all stakeholders as we develop our actions and services.
+This year, we continued to refine our LCAP development process so that we could best incorporate the diversity of feedback from all educational partners as we develop our actions and services.
 We continued to hear from multiple education partners, inclusive of our families and authorizers, the need to further support our multi-language learners and decrease disproportionate outcomes for our English learner population.
-In response to this ongoing feedback, we will continue with our newly developed Goal #4: "Summit provides support that enables
+In response to this ongoing feedback, we will continue with our Goal #4: "Summit provides support that enables English Language Learners to develop English proficiency and graduate college-ready."
+We will continue to monitor, analyze, and invest in our English Language Development (ELD) Designated Instruction block (Action 4.1), alongside stronger integrated support in our curriculum and professional development for teachers of English Learners (Action 4.3 and 4.4).